 College of Education

 The Doctor of Education Degree is one degree supervised through the College of Education.
-It can be completed with one of the following Intensive Study Area concentrations:
+It includes courses within specialized academic fields that are relevant to the students' dissertation topics:

 - Allied Health, Recreation, and Community Services